RECIPROCITY — AEGINA ISLAND, GREECE

 Website: https://www.kalastein.com/news/reciprocity

-AEGINA, GREECE — This summer, the historic facade of the Titina Cinema will be transformed into a living monument of gratitude and exchange.
+AEGINA, GREECE — This June, the facade of the ΣIN'E TIT'INA will be transformed into a living monument of gratitude and exchange.
 Titled "RECIPROCITY: A Gesture of Exchange," the project is an experimental, collaborative ceramic installation designed to bridge the gap between visiting artists and the local community.

-Led by American artist and creative director Kala Stein, the project features monumental, suspended mobile structures resembling fruiting branches or clusters of grapes.
-From these branches, multiples of unique, handmade ceramic objects including mugs, ornaments, and sculptural pieces will hang, creating an inviting public display.
+Led by California/NY artist and creative director Kala Stein, the project features monumental, suspended mobile structures resembling a waterfall of handmade pottery from near and far.
+From this temporary structure, unique, handmade ceramic objects including mugs, ornaments, and sculptural pieces will hang, creating an inviting display for the public to interact with.

 A New Model of "Regenerative Tourism"